webpack/webpack.js.org/content/api/module-variables.md

 ### `module.hot` (webpack-specific)

-Indicates whether or not Hot Module Replacement is enabled.
-See [Hot Module Replacement](/concepts/hot-module-replacement).
+Indicates whether or not [HMR](/concepts/hot-module-replacement) is enabled and provides an interface to the process.

+?> Document all properties of the `module.hot` object

 ### `module.id` (CommonJS)